BCAAs: benefits, dosage, contraindications

 Musculoskeletal effects

-The metabolism of BCAAs occurs largely at the muscular level.
-Their oxidation releases substrates usable for energy purposes by skeletal muscles and nitrogen atoms intended for the in-situ synthesis of alanine and glutamine.
-Leucine, more so than isoleucine and valine, has a regulatory effect on muscle protein metabolism.
+BCAA metabolism occurs largely in muscle.
+Their oxidation releases substrates usable for energy by skeletal muscles and nitrogen atoms destined for the in situ synthesis of alanine and glutamine.
+Leucine, more than isoleucine and valine, has a regulatory effect on muscle protein metabolism.

 Usages associés